 You can create multiple policies for the same type of event, but we recommend that your policies and their actions don't overlap.
 If multiple policies with the same action for a given event execute when the event occurs, their order of execution is indeterminate.

-- From Setup, in the Quick Find box, enter Transaction Security, and then select Transaction Security Policies. - 2.
+- 1. From Setup, in the Quick Find box, enter Transaction Security, and then select Transaction Security Policies. - 2.
 Click New, and then select Condition Builder.

 - 3. Click Next. - 4.
-Select an event, your condition logic, and your conditions. - 5.
-Click Next. - 6.
-Select what the policy does when triggered.
+Select an event that your policy is built on.